stefaneidelloth/javafx-d3/README.md

 ## Current state

-* Most code from gwt-d3 has been transformed.
+* Most code from gwt-d3 has already been transformed.
-* The remaining parts will be implemented/corrected on request.
+* In order to keep my efforts focussed, the remaining parts will be done on request.
-* So please create a feature request or issue ticket if you have a need in that direction.
+* Therefore, if you are interested in more functionality, please create an issue ticket.

 => Please also feel free to jump in and directly contribute to the code of javafx-d3.